QingNZ/Graphlab/_pages/projects.md

    <summary markdown='span'>Publications:</summary>

-     A Highly Scalable Labelling Approach for Exact Distance Queries in Complex Networks</a>, M. Farhan, Q. Wang, Y. Lin, and B. Mckay, The 22nd International Conference on Extending Database Technology (EDBT), 2019.
+     <a href="">A Highly Scalable Labelling Approach for Exact Distance Queries in Complex Networks</a>, M. Farhan, Q. Wang, Y. Lin, and B. Mckay, The 22nd International Conference on Extending Database Technology (EDBT), 2019.

    </details>